Your Complete Guide to Google Ads Remarketing

 As such, you’ll increase the likelihood of generating conversions this way, which is why dynamic remarketing can be a pivotal asset in any business’s marketing strategy, regardless of whether they operate with a B2C or B2B model (or both).

-Notably, in the last several months, across search engines like Google and Bing, users have encountered AI Overviews.
+Notably, over the last several months, users across search engines like Google and Bing have encountered AI Overviews.

 These are essentially AI-generated summaries of information provided to users, which appear above the search results.
-For years, paid search ads would appear above organic results, making PPC marketers question their efforts' viability.
+For years, paid search ads would appear above organic results, prompting PPC marketers to question the viability of their efforts.

 Remarketing is all about gently reminding people of what they have previously explored or expressed an interest in.
 It’s a proven successful marketing tactic, given how it cultivates a sense of familiarity and trust among site visitors by jogging their memory and how ads show up when they’re casually browsing and not actively searching for solutions or products.

-However, many marketers question whether PPC retargeting ads can work in 2025 in a highly complex and evolving search engine market.
+However, many marketers question whether PPC retargeting ads will remain effective in a highly complex and evolving search engine market.

 Types of Remarketing for Brand-Conscious Businesses